 Curcumin

-- Benefits: Meta-analyses suggest curcumin could significantly improve depressive and anxiety symptoms, offering a potential adjunctive treatment to standard care.
+- Benefits: Meta-analyses show that curcumin supplementation significantly improves depressive and anxiety symptoms, making it a promising adjunct to conventional antidepressants

 L-Theanine